New program eligibility data released

-The pre-application deadline for Region IV’s (Grand Forks, Nelson, Pembina and Walsh counties) Community Development Block Grant is June 28, 2018.
-Anyone interested in applying for a potential project is strongly advised to contact CDBG Program Manager Stacie Sevigny as soon as possible.
-The Red River Regional Council will have $202,711 available for distribution to projects in Region IV in 2018.
+The pre-application deadline for Region IV’s (Grand Forks, Nelson, Pembina and Walsh counties) Community Development Block Grant is June 26, 2019.
+More than $200,000 is expected to be available to projects in the region.

 WHAT IS CDBG?

 The Community Development Block Grant (CDBG) was established by Congress in 1974 and is administered by the U.S. Department of Housing and Urban Development (HUD).
 The North Dakota Department of Commerce – Division of Community Services administers the CDBG program for the state with funding recommendations developed by the eight regional councils.
-The Red River Regional Council (RRRC) makes recommendations for Region IV, which includes Grand Forks, Nelson, Pembina and Walsh counties.
+The Red River Regional Council (RRRC) makes funding recommendations for Region IV.

 As defined by HUD, the primary purpose of CDBG is “the development of viable communities, by providing decent housing and suitable living environment and expanding economic opportunities, principally for persons of low and moderate income.”

 Low and moderate income (LMI) households are those that are up to 80% of the median household income based on household size.
-Data is derived from the 2010 U.S. Census and differentiates by household size and is defined as all persons living in a single household.
-Income of anyone age 18 or older is included in the total.
-To see what the current income limits are when defining LMI households, please review this chart: income limits.
+Household income is derived from Census data and differentiates by household size.

 MEETING A NATIONAL OBJECTIVE